 Three Types of Damages You Can Recover in a T-Bone Accident Claim

-If you have been involved in a t-bone accident, you may be wondering what types of damages you can recover in a claim.
+If you have been involved in a t-bone collision, you may be wondering what types of damages you can recover.
 The answer will depend on the specific facts of your case, but typically, you can recover economic and non-economic damages.

 Economic damages are those that have a specific monetary value attached to them.
 This could include medical bills, lost wages, and property damage.